 Troubleshoot Anbox Cloud

-This section covers some of the most commonly encountered problems and attempts to resolve them.
+This section covers some of the most commonly encountered problems and gives instructions for resolving them.

 Several Juju units of my deployment show